-The Upstairs Gallery, now Upstairs Artspace, was founded in 1978 by Craig Pleasants, a young artist who saw the need in Western North Carolina for a non-profit institution committed to the contemporary arts.
-The first exhibits were presented in the upstairs bedrooms of Craig’s modest home in Tryon.
+The Upstairs Gallery, now Upstairs Artspace, began in 1977 with gatherings in Craig Pleasants' Tryon residence.
+As an artist he saw the need in Western North Carolina for a non-profit institution committed to the contemporary arts.
+The first exhibits were presented in 1978, and the Gallery was officially incorporated October 4, 1979.

 From the outset, the Upstairs had a reputation of showing art that was experimental, challenging and sometimes “far out” - but always of the highest caliber.
 Critical acclaim came quickly to the Upstairs with both emerging and established artists seeking the opportunity to exhibit there.

 The Arts Journal wrote of The Upstairs in 1978: “What makes the gallery particularly exciting is the risk involved—the risk taken by the individual artists exploring new forms, and especially the risk involved in exhibiting work new to this area.

 In 1981 the Asheville Citizen said, “The avant-garde has found a new a home in Tryon’s The Upstairs.”

 Between 1980 and 1986 the Upstairs was located in two different Upstairs commercial locations in Tryon.
 In 1987 when the gallery moved into the ground floor of the Town Hall Office Building complex, the name of the gallery was retained because it was widely recognized as the region’s premier gallery for contemporary art.